Statistics and Sustainability (M.Sc. / P.Grad.Dip.)

 Admission Requirements

-Applicants must have first class or upper second-class honours undergraduate degree that includes at least one year of university-level mathematics (including linear algebra and calculus topics).
+Applicants must have first-class or upper second-class (2.1) Honours undergraduate degree that includes at least one year of university-level Mathematics (including linear algebra and calculus topics).
+The programme also caters for applicants who already have an undergraduate degree in Mathematics, Statistics, or other highly quantitative subjects.

 Course Fees